-With success stories like Amazon, Facebook, and Google leading the way, it’s no surprise that IT leaders are turning to DevOps as a means to revolutionize their business.
-However, the path to a successful DevOps transformation is not straight and steady, nor does it look the same for everyone.
-Without a clear direction, IT organizations can be stifled, overwhelmed, and unsure where to begin.
+The path to successful DevOps transformation is not straight and steady, nor does it look the same for everyone.
+With success stories like Amazon, Facebook, and Google leading the way, it's no surprise that IT leaders are turning to DevOps as a means to revolutionize their business.
+But without clear direction, IT organizations can feel stifled, overwhelmed, and unsure where to begin.

-Whatever your direction, a successful DevOps implementation can begin with just a few simple steps.
-To set you off on the right foot, here are three ways to begin DevOps the RIGHT way.
+Whatever your situation, a successful DevOps implementation can begin with just a few simple steps.
+To set you off on the right foot, here are three ways to start DevOps the RIGHT way.

 Step 1: Define Your "Why"

 The first step to any DevOps transformation is to establish your “why.”
 Without it, you may be tricked into “doing DevOps” without ever knowing what you’re trying to achieve.
-Though your DevOps goals may look different from those around you, a solid business justification will provide vision and emphasis on business outcomes and prevent you from getting too sucked into the tools and processes along the way.
-As Gartner simply stated, “The most successful organizations know the business benefits they hope to realize from DevOps.”
+Though your DevOps goals may look different from those around you, identifying a solid business justification will provide vision, emphasize business outcomes, and keep you from getting too sucked into the tools and processes along the way.
+As Gartner states, “The most successful organizations know the business benefits they hope to realize from DevOps.”

-Not only will your business justification create focus for you as a leader, it’s also a great way to get senior management on your side.
+Not only will your business justification create focus for you as a leader, but it’s also a great way to get senior leadership on your side.
 According to the Veracity Guidebook: Navigating Your DevOps Journey, “Grounding the organization (and especially executive management) in a solid justification will significantly reduce friction, create buy-in, and provide solidarity when things don’t go as well as planned.”
 (Esser, 2).
-Defining your "why" is just the crucial first step to set you up for long-term DevOps success.
+Defining your "why" is the crucial first step to set up your organization for long-term DevOps success.